samkoe/alien_invaders/README.md

 - Lesson 1:  Set up game files, create game settings, write the ship class, and import ship.bmp.
 Refactor code at the end.
 - Lesson 2:  Add left and right continuous movement for the ship, boundary checking for the ship.
 Refactor code again.
+- Lesson 3:  Add bullets, limit bullets to three, delete bullets when they leave the screen.
+Refactor code.